 Many of you downloaded in the past my book chapter on Bioprocess Design and Economics.
 You may now purchase the entire book from Oxford University Press (just point your browser to: http://www.oup-usa.org/isbn/0195123409.html or go to amazon.com and search based on the title).
 The original chapter on Design and Economics can still be downloaded (free of charge) from our website (http://www.intelligen.com/literature.shtml).

 by Elmar Heinzle, Arno P. Biwer, and Charles Cooney, John Wiley & Sons, 2006.
 This book includes 11 bioprocesses modeled and analyzed with SuperPro Designer.
-You may purchase the book from the published http://www.wiley.com/WileyCDA/WileyTitle/productCd-0470015594.html?cid=RSS_WILEY2_LIFEMED or at a discount from Amazon.com.
+The SuperPro files of the 11 bioprocesses are available on a CD that is shipped with the book.
+You may purchase the book from the publisher http://www.wiley.com/WileyCDA/WileyTitle/productCd-0470015594.html?cid=RSS_WILEY2_LIFEMED or at a discount from Amazon.com.